 Community relations manager

 Growing up in Tennessee with parents as educators, giving back has always been RaCarol’s foundation.
 At childhood she understood and believed in the power to give people knowledge to ensure a better community, economy, and nation.
 A graduate of Middle Tennessee State University, she majored in political science and minored in criminal justice.
 Everyone has a calling, and this is hers!
 As an organizer, she is that bridge to help fill the gap and make sure that democracy is best achieved when everyone participates.

 Tamika is a native Nashvillian.
-She is a currently pursuing her bachelor’s degree in business management and leadership.
-Tamika serves as Regional Vice Chair for District 5 with the Davidson County Democratic Party.
-She’s been a part of the TEAm since 2016, beginning as a volunteer with The Equity Alliance a few years ago and has a passion for connecting the dots to help people understand the political process.
+She is a currently pursuing her bachelor’s degree in business management and leadership, and currently serves as Regional Vice Chair for District 5 with the Davidson County Democratic Party.
+She’s been a part of the TEAm since 2016, beginning as a volunteer using her passion for connecting the dots to help people understand the political process.
 As Statewide Volunteer Manager, she works to move The Equity Alliance’s mission and vision throughout the state of Tennessee using our greatest force – volunteers.

-Tereva serves as our consultant Communications Manager to strengthen our voice and further our impact through email and website engagement, and engineer of Porch Politics.
+Tereva serves as our consultant Communications Manager to strengthen our voice and further our impact through email and website engagement, and production engineer for Porch Politics.
 Since 2017, she has held roles within TEA as a volunteer, on our Leadership TEAm as an event logistics liaison, and partner in Black Women for Tennessee.
-She is a communications and media strategist with diverse experience in public relations, broadcast and media, and corporate communications for non-profit organizations, small businesses, and Fortune 500 companies.
+Tereva is a communications and media strategist with diverse experience in public relations, broadcast and media, and corporate communications for non-profit organizations, small businesses, and Fortune 500 companies.